 - Free range and no artificial additives or hormones

-For a product to be labelled Certified Organic in Australia, it must have gone through a strict certification procedure including inspection and approval by an independent, third party certification agency.
-These rigorous assessments ensure that the farm, manufacturer, and final product complies and adheres to relevant standards, such as the Australian Certified Organic Standard (or ACOS for short).
+For a product to be labelled certified organic in Australia, it must go through a strict certification process including inspection and approval by an independent, third-party certification agency.
+These strict assessments ensure that the farm, manufacturer, and final product complies with relevant standards, such as the National Standard for Organic and Bio-dynamic Produce (NS for short) or the Australian Certified Organic Standard (or ACOS for short).

-These Certified Organic brands and/or companies are then audited annually to ensure they are maintaining the requirements of their certification.
-Additional unannounced inspections are also undertaken on random, or targeted operations, throughout the year.
+Certified organic brands and/or businesses are then audited annually to ensure they maintain the requirements of their certification.
+Additional unannounced inspections are also undertaken throughout the year.

-Currently in Australia, there is no regulation for the term ‘organic’.
-Just because a product has been labelled ‘organic’ does not mean that it has been through the same rigorous assessment process as a certified organic equivalent.
-Due to our lack of domestic regulation, you might find products with as little as 2% organic ingredients with an organic claim on their labelling.
+Currently, in Australia, there is no regulation for the term ‘organic’.
+Just because a product has been labelled ‘organic’ does not mean that it has been through the same rigorous assessment as a certified organic equivalent.
+Due to our nation’s lack of domestic regulation, you might find products with as little as 2% organic ingredients with an organic claim on their labelling.

-The only way to guarantee that your product is truly organic is to look for a certification logo such as the ‘Bud’.
-These organic certification marks act as a guarantee that what you’re buying is completely organic – certified to meet some of the highest product standards in the world.
-That’s why over 55% of organic buyers look for certification logos to check that a product is truly organic, and you should too!
+The only way to guarantee that your product is authentically organic is to look for a certification logo such as the ‘Bud’.
+These organic certification marks act as a guarantee that what you’re buying is completely organic – certified to meet some of the highest food and production standards in the world.
+That’s why more than half of organic buyers look for certification logos to check that a product is truly organic, and you should too!